-Have you ever run an application through your CI/CD pipeline and seen all of the tests pass, only to have the application not function as expected when you deploy it to a live target environment?
-This situation is very common and plagues many teams - you can’t always anticipate what will happen when your application is pushed live.
+Here’s a common situation that plagues many development teams.
+You run an application through your CI/CD pipeline and all of the tests pass, which is great.
+But when you deploy it to a live target environment the application just does not function as expected.
+You can’t always predict what will happen when your application is pushed live.
+The solution?
 Smoke tests are designed to reveal these types of failures early by running test cases that cover the critical components and functionality of the application.
 They also ensure that the application will function as expected in a deployed scenario.
-When implemented, smoke tests are often executed on every application build to verify that basic but critical functionality passes before jumping into more extensive and time consuming testing.
-Smoke tests help to create fast feedback loops and are very useful in the software development life cycle.
+When implemented, smoke tests are often executed on every application build to verify that basic but critical functionality passes before jumping into more extensive and time-consuming testing.
+Smoke tests help create the fast feedback loops that are vital to the software development life cycle.

-In this post I’ll demonstrate how to add smoke testing to the deployment stage of a CI/CD pipeline which will test simple aspects of the application post deployment.
+In this post I’ll demonstrate how to add smoke testing to the deployment stage of a CI/CD pipeline.
+The smoke testing will test simple aspects of the application post deployment.

 This post will reference the following technologies: